TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 #### Invite a User to Carpool

 Creates an invitation to for a specified user to a carpool group.
 Currently requires the user to be added to have an account with the website.
-(Will add functionality for non-users when Mailer is setup)
+(Will add functionality for non-users when Mailer is setup).

 Path:
 `POST '/carpool/:id'`